MicrosoftDocs/mesh-docs/mesh/Resources/mesh-troubleshooting.md

 ### How to download Mesh on Quest 2 via App Lab

-Microsoft Mesh (Preview) for Meta Quest devices is available through AppLab.
+Microsoft Mesh for Meta Quest devices is available through AppLab.

 If you had previously downloaded the **Napili** app on your Quest 2 device, you should move to the new app available at the link below.